 Take a deep breath!
 Don’t stress about all that I’ve written above…

 Here are my top 10 tips to decrease stress

 - Surround yourself with positive people.
-We can’t always choose who is around us at work and school, but we can choose the people we are within our free time.
+We can’t always choose who is around us at work and school, but we can choose the people we spend our free time.
 Look for people who radiate positivity.
 You know who they are, and you’ll be happier for it!
 When we’re positive too, our skin is more likely to heal and have a healthy glow.